thacotech/LVTranslator/README.md

 ## 🔑 API Configuration

-LVTranslator uses Google's Gemini API for translations.
-You'll need to configure your API key:
+LVTranslator v2.0 uses a secure backend proxy to protect your API key.
+The API key is never exposed to client-side code.

 ### Getting an API Key